 As I do every year (see '06, '07, '08, '10, '11, '12, '13, '14, '15, '16), I take the day to reflect on the past year and ponder the ever-growing list of races and places that must be experienced (or re-experienced) to exhale deeply when I take my last breath.
 For 2017, it is a mix of races old and new, plus some challenges well outside of my comfort zone.
 Ready, self?
 'Cause here we go!!!

 FOURmidable 50k, 2/18 - I have learned to always pick an "A" race in the first 60 days of the year.
-It helps you stay committed through the often-slumberous holiday season, and can occasionally bring you a new PR.
+It helps me stay committed through the often-slumberous holiday season, and can occasionally bring a new PR.
 The FOURmidable 50k is a 6,000' vertical monster through the toughest climbs of Auburn, CA, and is the USATF 50k Trail Championships for 2017.
 I know and love the terrain, but have never tried this level of climbing in a 50k.
 Perfect!

 |(Lance and me at the MUC, photo courtesy of Liz Kreutz)|